Colcothar/Info_gather/README.md

 # Info_gather

-Replaces PHP and adds all input data to a .txt
+php code to collect all data entered into a webpage